zuri-training/proj_fetch_meta_data_Team_84/README.md

   - [Mbugua Wanjiru](https://github.com/mbuguaellen)

  ### ACKNOWLEDMENTS
- - We'd like to thank the entire [Zuri Team] and [Ingressive for Good community] for this opportunity to learn and grow as developers and designers.
+ - We'd like to thank the entire [Zuri Team](https://training.zuri.team/) and [Ingressive for Good community](https://ingressive.org/) for this opportunity to learn and grow as developers and designers.
- - It's an honour to work with such a decicated group of mentors
+ - It's an honour to work with such a decicated group of mentors.
+ - Special Thanks to our project mentor [Tolu Folorunsho](https://www.linkedin.com/in/tolufolorunso/).
+Thanks for all you do.

 ### REFERENCES/FOOTER